supertestnet/handcrank/README.md

 # TLDR of how handcrank works

-1. Alice makes a covenant with 51% of the most recent miners who mined a block
+1. Alice makes a covenant with 51% of the most recent bitcoin miners who mined a block
 2. The covenant involves a big multisig which Alice deposits X bitcoins to
 3. She announces her covenant on a sidechain to get X “sidechain bitcoins”
 4. She does stuff on the sidechain and (let’s suppose) loses ownership of her money